 Rainbow Falls Walk Keri Keri (10 minutes, one-way)

-To reach the Keri Keri Rainbow Falls Walk, drive from the Keri Keri township and head north-east to the Heritage Bypass, then turn left into Waipapa Road.
-Rainbow Falls Road is on the left off Waipapa Road.
+To reach the Keri Keri Rainbow Falls Walk, drive from the Keri Keri township and head northeast to the Heritage Bypass, then turn left into Waipapa Road.
+Rainbow Falls Road is on the left of Waipapa Road.
 Access to the Rainbow Falls Walk is from the parking area at the end of Rainbow Falls Road

-You will find plenty of areas to park but despite nothing being specifically marked for mobility parking.
+You will find plenty of areas to park but nothing is specifically marked for mobility parking.
 The carpark is flat and well maintained with toilets at the beginning of the track although not wheelchair accessible.

 - Tauranga’s Pilot Bay Beach has beach mats available for wheelchair use, alongside the Cenotaph and Cutter’s Cove.
-The Hibiscus Surf Club is located on the wheelchair friendly boardwalk spanning the main beach operate wheelchair rental alongside the Papmoa Surf Club.
-Crowned by TripAdvisor as the ‘Best beach in New Zealand’ Mt Maunganui is a must do beach to explore.
+The Hibiscus Surf Club is located on the wheelchair friendly boardwalk spanning the main beach and operates wheelchair rental alongside the Papmoa Surf Club.
+Crowned by TripAdvisor as the ‘Best beach in New Zealand’ Mt Maunganui is a must-do beach to explore.

-- Wellington’s Days Bay Beach have beach mats available including Lower Hutt along who also have beach wheelchairs.
+- Wellington’s Days Bay Beach has beach mats available including Lower Hutt who also have beach wheelchairs.
 You can pick up a Hippocampe Beach Wheelchair with balloon tires from Freyberg Pool.
 They also offer a ‘free to hire’ service for other mobility devices.
-Both beaches are very quaint and perfect to enjoy a quiet moment soaking in the views.
+Both beaches are very quaint and perfect for enjoying a quiet moment soaking in the views.

-- Beach Wheelchair Rentals: Whangarei Tutukaka Surf experience shop on Marina Road and Ruakaka Surf Club both offer beach wheelchairs that can be loaned for a small deposit.
+- Beach Wheelchair Rentals: Whangarei Tutukaka Surf is a shop to experience on Marina Road and Ruakaka Surf Club both offer beach wheelchairs that can be loaned for a small deposit.

-- Coromandel’s Hot Water Beach is another must do destination when you travel to New Zealand, loved by locals and visitors alike.
+- Coromandel’s Hot Water Beach is another must-do destination when you travel to New Zealand, loved by locals and visitors alike.
 Hot water beach is located along the coast of Mercury Bay between Tairua and Whitianga.
-To access and enjoy the hot bubbling water you have to be there within two hours either side of low tide.
-This is a bery unqiue experience worth doing at least once in your life.
+To access and enjoy the hot bubbling water you have to be there within two hours on either side of low tide.
+This is a very unique experience worth doing at least once in your life.
 There is one mobility park next to the outdoor showers and toilets.
-A café and souvenir shop is also close buy with ‘spade hire’ service in hot demand.
+A café and souvenir shop are also close by with ‘spade hire’ service in hot demand.
 Spade Hire Cost at this shop is a small fee, plus a small deposit cost.

+We followed the pavement to the right of the mobility park to find the main, step-free access onto the beach.
+It was signposted ’emergency access’ but was the easiest route to tackle before the river crossing.
+We found the sand quite soft from all the foot traffic.
+It was also a wet, rainy day, which didn’t make things easier.
+We headed straight towards the foreshore where the sand was firmer and easier to wheel along.
+We were advised to dig for hot water where the sand felt warm under the feet close to the sea.
 As you drive down the hill to Coromandel's Hot Water Beach, before the bridge on the left-hand side, there is a large gravel carpark.
 This is where the camper vans seem to park.
 No marked mobility parking spots, but the terrain is flat.
-Along from the carpark is the track that starts off following the main road and then leads you into the bush, following the river.
+Along from the carpark is the track that starts following the main road and then leads you into the bush, following the river.
 This trail will take you right to the beach and closer to where the action is.
-The only downside to this area is there's no shower, but the local Top 10 Holiday Park has facilities and located around the corner.
-At the beginning of the track there is a marked ‘accessible’ toilet, which I didn’t take the time to check out.
+The only downside to this area is there's no shower, but the local Top 10 Holiday Park has facilities and is located around the corner.
+At the beginning of the track, there is a marked ‘accessible’ toilet, which I didn’t take the time to check out.
 This route took only 5-minutes.
-There was also a lot of rainfall in the area, but the track was in reasonably good condition.”
+There was also a lot of rainfall in the area, but the track was in reasonably good condition.